cliffeby/DuckpinV002/README.md

 For a good description of JN on Azurewhich is free for compute and storage, Scott Hanselman has a nice YouTube video on JN many features - https://www.youtube.com/watch?v=JWEhns28Cr4

 #### Azure Storage SDK
 Surprisingly, the Azure Storage SDK was not pre-installed in Azure hosted JN.
 Use pip or Annaconda (package managers) to install the azure storage sdk.
-Once installed, this shell/bash command can be eliminated for futre runs in this project.
+Once installed, this shell/bash command can be eliminated for future runs in this project.

 ```python